What are the differences between a Q-Dees kindergarten franchise versus a good network marketing business in Malaysia?

 How do you find a blue ocean product?

-How do you find a blue ocean product ideal for an online business?
+How do you find a blue ocean product ideal for a network marketing business?

 Firstly, I would suggest you get a copy of the Blue Ocean Strategy book and read it.